watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-summarization/README.md

 As you can see, the "Message to agent" field is set to the `model_response`, i.e., the summary that the language model generated.

 In the starter kit, this is not configured to a real contact center, so no actual human agent is contacted.
-See [Adding contact center support](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-deploy-web-chat-haa) in the Watson Assistant documentation for details on how to connect to a real contact center.
+See [Adding contact center support](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-deploy-web-chat-haa) in the IBM watsonx Assistant documentation for details on how to connect to a real contact center.

-Here is what the output looks like in the Preview page of Watson Assistant (including the error message because no contact center has been configured):
+Here is what the output looks like in the Preview page of IBM watsonx Assistant (including the error message because no contact center has been configured):

 <img src="./assets/summarization-flow.png" width="300"/>